-Though the whole genre of older, Western, orchestral music is termed “Classical music,” there is in fact a specific period called the Classical period.
+Though the whole genre of older, Western, orchestral music is termed “Classical music,” there is, in fact, a specific period called the Classical period.
 You’re probably already familiar with notable composers of this era, including Mozart and Beethoven.
-Let’s take a deeper look into this important time in music history!
+Let’s take a more in-depth look into this critical time in music history!
 For a brief introduction, check out this short video.

 You’ve probably heard the iconic beginning of this piece, Symphony No. 5!
 What emotions do you think he’s trying to convey?

 Now listen to his Symphony No. 6 in the video here.
 How is it different from Symphony No. 5?
 What words can you use to describe these new feelings?
 What picture does the music paint?
 Try to paint the picture yourself!

 And there you have it, a brief introduction to the Classical period of music!
 If you’re curious to learn more, look up some of the composers mentioned here and their pieces!